Green Fire: Development

 Film rights were bought by MGM.
 In January 1953 MGM reported that producer Armand Deutsch and writer Everett Freeman were travelling to Colombia to research Green Fire.
 The film was going to be made as a vehicle for Clark Gable, in the vein of Mogambo which had been a big success for the actor.

 In July MGM said Gable's co star would be Grace Kelly, on the basis of her successful appearance in Mogambo.
-By October however the female lead was Eleanor Parker, with Ivan Goff and Ben Roberts having replaced Freeman was writer.
+By October however the female lead was Eleanor Parker, with Ivan Goff and Ben Roberts having replaced Freeman as writer.

 In September 1953 Dore Schary head of MGM announced Richard Thorpe would direct.
 In January 1954 the film was officially put on the studio's schedule for the year.
 Also in January the male role was assigned from Gable to Stewart Granger, as Gable's contract with MGM was about to expire and he refused to re-sign.
 Later that month Andrew Marton, who had worked with Granger on King Solomon's Mines and The Wild North, was announced as director.

 Parker dropped out of the film.
 MGM wanted to use Grace Kelly but she refused, wanting to make The Country Girl at Paramount instead.
 The studio refused to loan her out.
 Kelly threatened to retire.
 Eventually MGM agreed to push back production and let her make The Country Girl (Kelly's performance in that film earned her a Best Actress Oscar).

 Kelly later said Green Fire "was not the kind of picture I became an actress to do.
 I had to accept it for the chance to do The Country Girl and it taught me a lesson - never agree to a role before reading a script."